 AES celebrates another National Award!

 Very proud to have won a national award “The Future of Enterprise Support” at the National Enterprise Network award ceremony in London.”Airedale Enterprise Service’s application demonstrated sheer resilience in the face of change.
-A major blow came with the end of its long term contract with Bradford Council – who had part funded Airedale’s business advice service for over 30 years – but Airedale have worked hard to introduce an incredible number of new initiatives to ensure they are still able to provide free advice to those starting up in the district.”
+A major blow came with the end of its long term contract with Bradford Council – who had part funded Airedale’s business advice service for over 30 years – but Airedale have worked hard to introduce an incredible number of new initiatives to ensure they are still able to

 Great News! more awards for AES